McKeiver v. Pennsylvania

 McKeiver v.
 Pennsylvania, 403 U.S. 528 (1971), is a decision of the United States Supreme Court.
-The Court held that juveniles in juvenile criminal proceedings were not entitled to a jury trial by the Sixth or Fourteenth Amendments.
+The Court held that juveniles in juvenile criminal proceedings were not entitled to a jury trial under the Sixth or Fourteenth Amendments.
 The Court's plurality opinion left the precise reasoning for the decision unclear.

 Background

 Joseph McKeiver and Edward Terry were teenagers charged with acts of robbery, theft, assault, and escape.
 Both were denied a request for a jury trial at the Juvenile Court of Philadelphia.
 A state Superior Court affirmed the order and, after combining their separate cases into one case, the Supreme Court of Pennsylvania affirmed the decision stating that there is no constitutional right to a jury trial for juveniles.
 In similar cases, the Court of Appeals and Supreme Court of North Carolina both affirmed the lower court's decision, finding no constitutional requirement for a jury trial for juvenile defendants.